hhotdong/Algorithm-and-data-structure/DataStructure/List/ArrayList/StaticArrayList/README.md

 - Adding or removing is costly because copying occurs frequently.[^static_arraylist_cons_1]
 - Set membership operation takes O(n) time.

-## Used when
+## Usage

-- the maximum logical size is fixed (e.g. by specification), or can be calculated before the array is allocated.
+- When the maximum logical size is fixed(e.g. by specification), or can be calculated before the array is allocated.

 # References